Classic Chicken Soup Recipe: The One That Actually Works When You’re Sick

 Why We Keep Making This Classic Chicken Soup

 I could give you all the scientific reasons why this recipe works.
-I could talk about the amino acids, the vitamins, the hydration benefits.
+I could talk about the amino acids, the vitamins, and the hydration benefits.
 And all of that is true.

 But the real reason we keep making this classic chicken soup week after week, year after year, is simpler than that.